sport-22/Owliver/README.md

 # OwlMind

 OwlMind Framework is being created by The Generative Intelligence Lab at Florida Atlantic University with the purpose to support Education and Experimentation with Hybrid Intelligence System.
-These are solutions that apply a combination of Rule- adn GenAI-based inference to facilitate local solutions, improve latency, optimize costs, and reduce energy utilization and carbon emissions.
-The focus is on education, empowering students to rapidly achieve tangible outcomes by implementing consumable HybridAI-based Agentic Systems.
+These are solutions that apply a combination of Rule- and GenAI-based inference to facilitate the implementation of local-AI solutions, improve latency, optimize costs, and reduce energy utilization and carbon emissions.
+This framework is designed to support education an experimentation, empowering students to rapidly achieve tangible outcomes by implementing consumable HybridAI-based Agentic Systems.

 <img src="docs/images/owlmind-arch.png" width=800>